cea-hpc/modules/doc/source/design/module-tags.rst

 - Default ``--long`` report does not contain tag information

     - Not to exceed the 80-column output limit by default

+Abbreviations
+"""""""""""""

+- Tag abbreviations are used to translate tag names when reporting them on ``avail`` or ``list`` sub-command output

+- The ``tag_abbrev`` configuration defines the abbreviations to apply to each tag

+    - Set by default at configure time to ``auto-loaded=aL:loaded=L:hidden=H:forbidden=F:nearly-forbidden=nF``
+    - Configuration value consists in a ``key=val`` pair value, each key pair are separated by a ``:`` character

+        - Follow the same syntax than ``colors`` configuration

+    - If an existing tag name is not part of the configuration, it means no abbreviation applies to it

+    - If a tag name has an empty string abbreviation defined it is not reported

+        - Unless if there is an SGR color configuration defined for this tag

+    - The ``MODULES_TAG_ABBREV`` environment variable is used to set a specific value for ``tag_abbrev`` configuration

+        - If ``MODULES_TAG_ABBREV`` is set to an empty string, no tag abbreviation applies

+- In case default value or environment value of ``tag_abbrev`` is badly set

+    - a warning message is returned
+    - value is ignored
+    - if nor the environment nor the default value is correct then no abbreviation applies to tag

+- Tags are not translated to their defined abbreviation in JSON output format

 Querying
 ^^^^^^^^